John Alba Cutler

 John Alba Cutler (Ph.D., University of California, Los Angeles, 2008) specializes in US Latino/a literatures, multiethnic American poetry, contemporary American literature, and print culture studies.
 His book Ends of Assimilation: The Formation of Chicano Literature (Oxford, 2015) examines how Chicano/a (Mexican American) literary works represent assimilation, and what those representations can teach us about race, gender, and the nature of literary discourse.
 Ends of Assimilation argues that Chicano/a literature illuminates and critiques the history of assimilation sociology, which has been blind to its own work as a cultural discourse, examining and illuminating by contrast the myriad ways that Chicano/a literature imagines cultural change.

-Professor Cutler is now working on two projects.
-The first examines the prodigious literary output of US Spanish-language serials in the early twentieth century.
-Daily newspapers, weekly magazines, literary reviews, and anarchist journals were the primary literary institutions for Latina/o communities during this time period, publishing tens of thousands of original and reprinted poems, short stories, and crónicas.
-Professor Cutler’s work illuminates an entire field of Latina/o modernism that these serial publications sponsored.
-The second project focuses on transnational literature of the US-Mexico border, which has proliferated in the years of ramped-up border militarization since the early 1990s.
-Contemporary literature challenges us to confront the illogic of border militarization and its accompanying cultural shifts.
+Professor Cutler is now working on a project examining the prodigious literary output of US Spanish-language serials in the early twentieth century.
+Daily newspapers, weekly magazines, literary reviews, and anarchist journals were the primary literary institutions for Latinx communities during this time period, publishing tens of thousands of original and reprinted poems, short stories, and crónicas.
+Professor Cutler’s work illuminates an entire field of Latinx modernism that these serial publications sponsored at the intersections of Latin American and US Latinx identity and thought.

 Latina & Latino Literature, Critical Race & Ethnicity Studies, Poetry & Poetics, American: 20th Century